105. The Principles of Distinguishing Between the Pursuit of the Truth and Muddled Belief

 (1) Determine whether someone focuses on eating and drinking of God’s words and accepting God’s judgment and chastisement, such that it brings them to true repentance and change, or whether one aimlessly follows others and thus idles away their days;

-(2) Determine whether someone focuses on gaining an understanding of the truth, performing their duty well, and living out the reality of the truth, or whether they focus on externalities, adherence to rules, and action guided exclusively by notions and imaginings;
+(2) Determine whether someone focuses on gaining an understanding of the truth, performing their duty well, and living out truth reality, or whether they focus on externalities, adherence to rules, and action guided exclusively by notions and imaginings;

 (3) Determine whether someone focuses on seeking the truth in all matters and using it to resolve their corruption, or whether they seek comfort and indulge their flesh, and are content simply to understand doctrine;